 Before you leave home and after hiking or wandering into a field, make sure you brush off your shoes.
 Clean boots are important for bio-security to avoid spreading weeds and diseases.

-Not entering the sunflower fields is also about your own security.
+Not entering the sunflower fields is also about your own safety.

 You’re in Australia’s countryside.
 There are a few animals that you don’t want to meet in the sunflower fields, like deadly snakes (red belly snakes) and spiders.